 - Episodes of severe, shooting or jabbing pain that may feel like an electric shock

-- Spontaneous attacks of pain or attacks triggered by things such as touching the face, chewing, speaking and brushing teeth
+- Spontaneous attacks of pain or attacks triggered by things such as touching the face, chewing, speaking or brushing teeth

 - Bouts of pain lasting from a few seconds to several minutes